-Goods that require an import permit, or need to meet import conditions (such as a treatment) must not be removed from your vessel or taken onto the Australian mainland, unless they are accompanied by a permit or other authority document issued by the department.
+Goods that require an import permit, or need to meet import conditions (such as a treatment) must not be removed from your vessel, unless they are accompanied by a permit or another authority document issued by the department.
 This also applies to waste.

-For further information please see Moving goods from Torres Strait.
+For further information please see Moving goods from the Torres Strait.